telerik/ajax-docs/controls/listview/data-binding/client-side/overview.md

 * **Data caching
 http://www.telerik.com/help/aspnet-ajax/listview-clientside-binding-specifics.html#Section7_self**

->note RadListView relies on jQuery to manipulate the DOM.
+>tip RadListView relies on jQuery to manipulate the DOM.
 As a result, jQuery is now a constant dependency for RadListView and gets loaded automatically into the page.
 >